Alameda County Fair 2020 Information

 - July 12th – Coming Soon

 Gate Specials – discounts valid until 5pm ONLY

 Over the decades the fair has changed.
 In 1912 they had more farm animals on display and less rides.
-But as entertainment has evolved they now have roller coaster and other fun rides for children and adults alike.
-They even host concerts with old time favorite gust like Boys II Men.
+But as entertainment has evolved they now have a roller coaster and other fun rides for children and adults alike.

 Horse Racing Alameda County Fair

-Just like the old days when you go to the fair you will find a lot of farm animals, fresh produice and other old school attractions.
-Mixed witht he modern rides, mases of junk food, live music, fireworks and more!
+Just like the old days when you go to the fair you will find a lot of farm animals, fresh produce and other old school attractions.
+Mixed with the modern rides, masses of junk food, live music, fireworks and more!

 Somehow a hypnotist is still active and gets people to cluck like chickens up on stage in front of a crowd.

 Alameda County Fair History